Maintenance Required (film): Plot

 Bullnose pleads to be forgiven, but Charlie ignores him.
-An investor buys a classic car that was restored by Charlie, and she cries to her friends that she wants the shop to be in the hands of someone who loves it the same way she does.
-She decides to give Bullnose a second chance and agrees to meet him at a coffee place.
-Beau arrives there, and again without disclosing his online identity, invites her to a show on classic cars.
+An investor buys a classic car that was restored by Charlie, and she cries to her friends that she wishes the shop to be in the hands of someone who loves it just as she does.
+Deciding to give Bullnose a second chance, she agrees to meet him at a coffee shop.

+Beau arrives, again without disclosing his online identity, inviting her to a classic car show.
 The next day, Mr. Miller is happy that Oakland is now among their top locations.
-He wants to conquer all of North America, but Beau quits because he doesn't want to do this anymore.
+He wants to conquer all of North America, but Beau quits because he no longer wants this.

-Charlie goes to the classic cars show, where she sees Beau and they connect over her photographs of the cars.
-She admits she enjoyed the day, and they drive out together, but are forced to stop at a scenic place near the ocean as Beau's car gets overheated.
-She offers him a ride to Beau's home, and they share a romantic moment, but she recognizes Bullnose's car in his garage from a picture he posted on the forum, and realizes that Beau is in fact Bullnose.
-She tells him she feels like an idiot for not recognizing this earlier, and drives away saying she can never trust him again.
+Charlie goes to the classic cars show, where she sees Beau, and they connect over her photographs of the cars.
+She admits she enjoyed the day, and they drive out together, but are forced to stop at a lookout near the ocean as Beau's car gets overheated.
+She offers him a ride home, and they share a romantic moment.

+However, Charlie recognizes Bullnose's car in his garage from a forum photo.
+Realizing Beau is actually Bullnose, she declares she feels like an idiot for not knowing this sooner.
+Charlie drives away, saying she can never trust him again.

 One month later, Beau and Charlie have stopped communicating.
-Cam is working at Miller Boys, and informs Charlie that Beau quit weeks ago because he developed a corporate conscience, probably because he was afraid of losing Charlie, who agrees that she now misses Beau.
-She calls him, but gets his voicemail saying he's on a road trip.
-She goes to see Jordan who direct her to a diner, and she drives there and sees him seated at a table.
-She casually asks the customers if anyone might know how to change a tire.
-They start talking, and Beau divulges that he left Miller Boys, and is sorry he wasn't honest with her before.
-He's now closing a deal on a '68 Dodger that needs a lot of work, and wonders if Charlie would be willing to fix the car up together.
-He picks her up and they drive away together.
+Kam is working at Miller Boys and informs her that he quit weeks ago because he developed a corporate conscience, probably because of her.
+Charlie admits she now misses Beau, so calls him.
+His voicemail says he is on a road trip.

+Jordan directs Charlie to a diner, where she finds him at a table.
+She casually asks if anyone knows how to change a tire.
+Talking, Beau divulges he left Miller Boys and apologizes for not being upfront with her before.
+Now closing a deal on a '68 Dodger that needs a lot of work, he wonders if Charlie could help him restore it.
+They then drive away together.

-A year later, Charlie feels that someone, possibly her dad, is looking out for her, and is happily working with Beau on a car.
+A year later, Charlie feels that someone, possibly her dad, is looking out for her, as she happily works with Beau on a car.